From our families

 Thankfully, my Home-Start volunteer came into my life.
 She is the wise older woman in my life who has experience with children, listens to my endless concerns, and reassures me that my children are okay.
 I can’t describe how comforting it is to share the heavy load of child raising with someone who feels like family, even if it’s only for two hours a week.
 I have no other family members or older females to share time like this with.
 Sometimes we just play with the kids, other times she helps me get to appointments.
 I have no one else to help me while my husband is at work, so my Home-Start volunteer is a God-send and I am incredibly grateful.

-Eve’s Story
+Melinda’s Story

 From our volunteers

-Marie’s Story
+Ashleigh’s Story

 Susan’s Story